dmitryserbin/azdev-artifacts-tagger/README.md

 ## Overview

-The **Artifacts Tagger** [extension](https://marketplace.visualstudio.com/items?itemName=dmitryserbin.artifacts-tagger) adds a task to Azure DevOps to tag all build artifacts in a classic release pipeline or tag current build in a classic build pipeline.
+The **Artifacts Tagger** [extension](https://marketplace.visualstudio.com/items?itemName=dmitryserbin.artifacts-tagger) adds a task to Azure DevOps to tag all build artifacts in a classic release pipeline or tag current run in a YAML pipeline.

 Extension | Build | Code
 :-------|:-------|:-------